santimda/CWB_non-thermal_emission/python_scripts/README.md

    ```

    The script prints the fitted spectral indices for the ALMA B3, B6, and B7
+   bands, prints the reduced chi-squared for each Mdot model using the plotted
-   bands, then reads the scan outputs and observational data and writes
+   radio data and total uncertainties, then writes
    `python_scripts/results/SEDs_Mdot.pdf`.

 4. Plot the absorbed, beam-convolved radio maps: